coroq-com/coroq-router/README.md

 - PHP 8.0+ required
 - Empty string keys (`''`) match empty path segments
-- Non-existent routes return an empty array
+- Non-existent routes throw RouteNotFoundException
 - No regex, no named parameters, just simple path segment matching
 - Can be used with PSR-15 middleware by processing the returned handlers